 This discussion forum was inspired by my high school English classes where we were assigned to write three sentences using our weekly vocabulary words.
 The theory was that if you could use the word in three sentences, you owned the word and would be able to call upon it for the SATs as well as in daily conversation.
 Many years later, I was working at a law firm during the summer, and met a precocious high school sophomore who was in the throes of studying for the SATs.
-We implemented a system of three words a day to be used in three sentences, and she would pop into my office randomly, blurt our her sentence and then we would both go back to our work until she had the next usage.
+We implemented a system of three words a day to be used in three sentences, and she would pop into my office randomly, blurt out her sentence and then we would both go back to our work until she had the next usage.

 Years later after I was well into my legal career, and she had successfully graduated from Dartmouth, we renewed our "Word of the Day" ("wotd") exercises, although now we only had to use it in one sentence.
 From my vantage point, the exercise gradually morphed into something more interesting for me.
-In law, we are taught that there are no true synonyms, so it became my duty to explore the subtle differences of usage of words we thought we knew, based on part on the wotd offerings and some more erudite conversations with my friend.
+In law, we are taught that there are no true synonyms, so it became my duty to explore the subtle differences of usage of words we thought we knew, based in part on the wotd offerings and some more erudite conversations with my friend.

 As you'll learn in the coming postings, I'm an insurance defense litigator with a penchant for statutory analysis and a professional musician.
 I use as my daily source http://www.dictionary.com/wordoftheday/, often referred to as "Doctor Dictionary" or "DD" since that's who the emails indicate is the sender.
 Occasionally, I take outside submissions of comparison words.
 The only rule I have is that all words must be English.
 All phrases, hyphenations, slang, and foreign words will be ignored.